YPares/porcupine/README.md

 exposed on the CLI, and shown by `my-exe --help`.
 Specifying it on the CLI overrides the value set in the yaml config file.

+# Philosophy of use

+Porcupine's intent is to make it easy to cleanly separate the work between 3
+persons:

+- The _storage developer_ will be in charge of determining how the data gets read and written in the end.
+He will target the _serials_ framework, and propose new datatypes (data frames, matrices, vectors, trees, etc.) and ways to write and read them to the various storage technologies.
+- The _scientist_ will determine how to carry out the data analyses, extract some sense out of the data, run simulations based on that data, etc. He doesn't have to know how the data is represented, just that it exists.
+She just reuses the serials written by the storage developper and targets the _tasks_ framework.
+- The _software architect_ work will start once we need to bump things up a bit.
+Once we have iterated several times over our analyses and simulations and want to have things running in a bigger scale, then it's time for the pipeline to move from the scientist's puny laptop and go bigger.
+This is time to "patch" the pipeline, make it run in different context, in the cloud, behind a scheduler, as jobs in a task queue reading its inputs from all kinds of databases.
+The software architect will target the _resource tree_ framework (possibly without ever recompiling the pipeline, only by adjusting its configuration from the outside)

+Of course, these people can be the same person, and you don't need to plan on runnning anything in the cloud to start benefiting from porcupine.
+But we want to support workflows where these three persons are distinct people, each one with her different set of skills.

 # Specific features

+Aside from the general usage exposed previously, porcupine proposes several features to facilitate iterative development of pipelines and reusability of tasks.

 [TO BE FILLED]